DragonFish55/sprintproject/test-cases/sprint 3 test cases/integration_manual_tests/page_mult.md

 page_mult

 # Description
 Tests whether pagination functions when going forward and backward between pages of articles, with articles changing and matching the pages they were on.
+This tests that each page can keep track of their page visibility by array value sent through props parameter and that each set of data was evenly divided into pages.

 # Test Steps
 1. Launch app and navigate to http://127.0.0.1:3000.